heroku/pliny-librato/README.md

 ## Usage

-Add a new initializer `config/initializers/librato.rb`:
+Update (or add) your metrics initializer `config/initializers/metrics.rb` with:

 ```ruby
 if Config.librato_email && Config.librato_key